matafiks/expense-tracker/README.md

 - User registration and login
 - JWT-based authentication and authorization
 - CRUD operations for expenses
-- Filter expenses by date
+- Filter expenses by category and date
 - Swagger UI documentation

 ## Author